-Such conditions as existed on September 28, 2021 continue to exist within Valley Water's boundaries.
+Such conditions as existed on December 29, 2021 continue to exist within Valley Water's boundaries.
 Specifically:

-- A state of emergency has been proclaimed under Governor Gavin Newsom's Executive Order N-23-20 dated March 4, 2020 related to the COVID-19 pandemic; - On August 25, 2020, Valley Water's Board of Directors adopted Resolution 20-20 continuing an existing emergency declaration as a result of the COVID-19 pandemic; - The Santa Clara County Public Health Officer issued an order dated August 2, 2021 "made in light of the recent significant increase in COVID-19 cases and hospitalizations in Santa Clara County, due primarily to the Delta variant of SARS-CoV-2, the virus that causes COVID-19" that, among other things, mandates the use of face coverings indoors in public and non-public settings and outdoors in crowded settings, and recommends that businesses and governmental entities move operations and activities outdoors where possible "where there is significantly less risk of COVID-19 transmission"; and - The Center for Disease Control reports that for the period November 2 November 8, 2021, Santa Clara County had a "substantial" level of community transmission of COVID-19.
+- A state of emergency has been proclaimed under Governor Gavin Newsom's Executive Order N-23-20 dated March 4, 2020 related to the COVID-19 pandemic; - On August 25, 2020, Valley Water's Board of Directors adopted Resolution 20-20 continuing an existing emergency declaration as a result of the COVID-19 pandemic; - The Santa Clara County Public Health Officer issued an order dated August 2, 2021 "made in light of the recent significant increase in COVID-19 cases and hospitalizations in Santa Clara County, due primarily to the Delta variant of SARS-CoV-2, the virus that causes COVID-19" that, among other things, mandates the use of face coverings indoors in public and non-public settings and outdoors in crowded settings, and recommends that businesses and governmental entities move operations and activities outdoors where possible "where there is significantly less risk of COVID-19 transmission"; and - The Center for Disease Control reports that for the period December 21 December 27, 2021, Santa Clara County had a "high" level of community transmission of COVID-19. - Further, on November 26, 2021, the World Health Organization labeled the recently identified Omicron variant of SARS-CoV-2 a "variant of concern."
+The Center for Disease Control is working with state and local public health officials to monitor the spread of Omicron.
+As of December 20, 2021, Omicron has been detected in most states and territories and is rapidly increasing the proportion of COVID-19 cases it is causing.